-Lost amid the historical splendor of Albert Pujols’ performance in Game 3 of the 2011 World Series is the achievement of Yadier Molina.
+Lost amid the historical splendor of Albert Pujols’ performance in Game 3 of the 2011 World Series was the achievement of Yadier Molina.

-Though it pales in comparison to the hitting of Pujols (the first Cardinals player with three home runs, five hits and six RBI in a game), Molina also accomplished a franchise standard in Game 3.
+Though it paled in comparison to the hitting of Pujols (the first Cardinals player with three home runs, five hits and six RBI in a World Series game), Molina also accomplished a franchise standard in Game 3.

-Molina is the first Cardinals catcher with four RBI in a World Series game.
+Molina became the first Cardinals catcher with four RBI in a World Series game.

-The historic performance by Molina continues a remarkable year for him at the plate.
-In the regular season, Molina hit a team-best .305, with 32 doubles, 14 homers and 65 RBI.
+The performance by Molina continued a remarkable year for him at the plate.
+In the regular season, Molina hit a team-best .305, with 32 doubles, 14 home runs and 65 RBI.

-Until Game 3 of the 2011 Series, Molina had played in 10 World Series games over three years (2004, 2006 and 2011) and had produced just one RBI.
-That came on a double in Game 4 of the 2006 Series against the Tigers.
+Until Game 3 of the 2011 World Series, Molina had played in 10 World Series games over three years (2004, 2006 and 2011) and had produced one RBI.
+That came on a double in Game 4 of the 2006 World Series against the Tigers.
 Boxscore

-Tim McCarver and Joe Garagiola had held the Cardinals’ record for most RBI by a catcher in a World Series game, with three.
+Tim McCarver and Joe Garagiola had held the club record for most RBI by a catcher in a World Series game, with three.
 McCarver did it twice.
-As a broadcaster on the FOX telecast of the Cardinals-Rangers Game 3, McCarver witnessed Molina’s performance.
+As a broadcaster on the telecast of the Cardinals-Rangers Game 3, McCarver witnessed Molina’s performance.

-Here’s a look at the 3-RBI games by McCarver and Garagiola:
+Here’s a look at the three-RBI games by McCarver and Garagiola:

 TIM McCARVER